HenrikSchumacher/BAEMM/README.md

 # BÄMM!
 BÄMM! - a brute force approach for the boundary element method

-This is a GPU-accelerated first-order boundary-element solver for the three-dimensional acoustic Helmholtz problem.
+This is a GPU-accelerated (by OpenCL) first-order boundary-element solver for the three-dimensional acoustic Helmholtz problem.
 In the sake of simplicity, the library only features piecewise linear, continuous boundary functions.

-Helmholtz_OpenCL, Helmholtz_Metal and Helmholtz_CPU allow to apply the mass matrix, the single-layer boundary operator, the double-layer boundary operator and its adjoint to a piecewise linear, continuous function on a mesh, i.e. a function defined by its valuces at the vertices.
+Helmholtz_OpenCL allows to apply the mass matrix, the single-layer boundary operator, the double-layer boundary operator and its adjoint to a piecewise linear, continuous function on a mesh, i.e. a function defined by its valuces at the vertices.
 For examples look into the respective Example*-folders.

-Additionally, in Helmholtz_OpenCL the far field map, the near field map and the herglotz wave function are implemented.
-This can be adapted to the other libraries as needed.
+Additionally, the far field map, the near field map and the herglotz wave function are implemented.
 The far field operator, its directional derivative and the $L^2$-adjoint of its directional derivative are implemented in FarField.hpp (as pointed out above, at this stage only available for Helmholtz_OpenCL).
 To solve the Helmholtz problem, we use the mixed indirect potential approach.
 The routine GaussNewton calculates (M + DF*DF)^{-1} for M to be a scaled metric operator.

 For a detailed documentation open documentation/annotated in your browser.